samsuh/2025-learnings/README.md

   - list token so people can get paid and use it in daily life
   - add a project wiki to contain org entity knowledge
 - Would be an interesting way to revive 'dead' projects by having the original team load up any remaining treasury tokens into a dedicated decentralized treasury accessible via hitting milestones. let the community self organize and push projects

+Priority questions:
+- Does it make sense to dockerize the workflow onto docker hub, automate the ci/cd, then deploy before implementing the app specifics first?
+  - The next step before implementing the app would be to get the docker workflow set up first.
+Need to look into dockerizing the nextjs project then getting the 'build' to run from the cloud.